 Personal Interview.
-After the applicants are shortlisted based on their score in the admission test and previous academic achievements, they are required to appear for a personal interview.
+After the applicants are shortlisted based on their score on the admission test and previous academic achievements, they are required to appear for a personal interview.

-* Deserving students are provided with the merit and need-based scholarship upto 100% on admission amount.
+# Deserving students are provided with merit and need-based scholarship.

 The fees charged by the College are subject to change without prior notification